 It’s always a good idea to check planting depth by digging up a few corn seeds as you’re planting.
 Sometimes soil conditions can impact planting depth, and it’s better to be safe than sorry.
 As I’ve stated before, during planting season a farmer who doesn’t have some field dirt on the knees of his trousers isn’t making contact in the right places!

-Small-seeded crops, such as carrots, spinach, radish and leafy greens, need to be planted shallowly.
+Small-seeded crops, such as carrots, spinach, radish, and leafy greens, need to be planted shallowly.
 Plant these at the same depth as you do corn and you might as well pour the seed into the trash.
-For many small-seeded crops a seeding depth of 0.125 to 0.25 inch is ideal, and anything over 0.5 inch is increasingly risky.
+For many small-seeded crops, a seeding depth of 0.125 to 0.25 inch is ideal, and anything over 0.5 inches is increasingly risky.
 What this suggests is that the tillage done in preparation for these crops may be somewhat different than when planting corn or soybeans.

 The goal is a fine seedbed in the top inch or so of soil, with as few clods as possible.
 Proper seed-to-soil contact is more of an issue than with corn because of the shallower seeding depth.
 Rolling or cultipacking at or immediately after seeding is highly recommended, which is why clods can be a problem: Imagine a carrot seed getting caught under a clod of soil 2 inches or so in diameter.
 The seed winds up about 2 inches deep and won’t germinate.

 If your boot makes deep imprints in the soil, the field isn’t firm enough for seeding.
 In this case, you should roll or cultipack the field before seeding, even if your seeder is equipped with press wheels.

 The term “no-till” is a bit of a misnomer since even with no-till a narrow band of soil is tilled just before the seed is planted.
 No-till corn planters are equipped with either ripple or fluted colters, which result in excellent seed-to-soil contact as long as soil conditions are adequate.